Anxiety (Doechii song)

 "Anxiety" is a song by the American rapper and singer Doechii, who originally released it on YouTube on November 10, 2019.
-The song was re-recorded in 2025 after it began to gain traction on the social media platform TikTok and it was released to streaming platforms on March 4, 2025, through Top Dawg Entertainment and Capitol Records.
-"Anxiety" prominently samples the 2011 song "Somebody That I Used to Know" by Gotye and Kimbra.
+The song was re-recorded in 2025 after it began to gain traction on the social media platform TikTok, and it was released to streaming platforms on March 4, 2025, through Top Dawg Entertainment and Capitol Records.
+"Anxiety" prominently samples the instrumental of the 2011 song "Somebody That I Used to Know" by Gotye and Kimbra.

 "Anxiety" peaked at number nine on the Billboard Hot 100, marking Doechii's first top ten hit in the United States.
 Outside of the United States, "Anxiety" topped the charts in Australia, Greece, Latvia, New Zealand, and Switzerland, and peaked within the top ten of the charts in various countries, including Romania, Austria, Germany, Ireland, Lithuania, France, Norway, and the United Kingdom, as well as on the Billboard Global 200.
+It is certified Diamond in France as well as Gold or higher in thirteen additional countries.

 Following its release, it was added as a bonus track on Alligator Bites Never Heal (2024), and it is the final track on the extended version.
 A music video for the song was released in April 2025.